cityos-work/cityos-dev/pages/roadmap.md

 - [ ] **The Base**

-    _The basic framework for the CityOS ecosystem including the common elements for both layers, digital & virtual._
+    _The basic framework for the CityOS ecosystem including the common elements for both layers, digital & artificial._

     Here are the potential main modules and elements in no particular order (yet).
     The order for the main modules development will be determined by the PoC candidates and their needs.